 Best Life Insurance with No Medical Exam: Bottom Line

-No-exam life insurance provides a convenient way to secure coverage without requiring you to submit to medical testing.
+No-exam life insurance provides a convenient way to secure coverage without medical testing.
 After evaluating numerous life insurance companies and their no-exam policy options, MoneyGeek identified the top performers in this category.

 State Farm is the best overall provider for no-medical-exam life insurance, with a MoneyGeek score of 99 and strong ratings in both financial stability and product diversity.
-Nationwide excels in the buying process, making it the go-to choice for policyholders seeking a seamless application experience.
+Nationwide excels in the buying process, making it the top choice for policyholders seeking a smooth application experience.
 It also ranks second overall.
-Progressive stands out as the best option for consumers who value customer satisfaction, earning a score of 96 despite issuing policies through partners rather than directly.
+Progressive leads in customer satisfaction among consumers, earning a score of 96 despite issuing policies through partners rather than directly.

 Ensure you are getting the best rate for your insurance.
 Compare quotes from the top insurance companies.